Truffle: White

 Tuber magnatum, the high-value white truffle (tartufo bianco) is found mainly in the Langhe and Montferrat areas of the Piedmont region in northern Italy, and most famously, in the countryside around the cities of Alba and Asti.
 A large percentage of Italy's white truffles also come from Molise.

+Truffles are subterranean, highly prized fungi (diamonds of the earth) that grow on tree roots, often selling for thousands of dollars per pound due to their rarity and intense, savory umami flavour.
+They are found underground, usually with oak or hazelnut trees, and were historically hunted using pigs, though dogs are now preferred.

 Whitish

 The "whitish truffle" (Tuber borchii) is a similar species native to Tuscany, Abruzzo, Romagna, Umbria, the Marche, and Molise.
 It is reportedly not as aromatic as those from Piedmont, although those from Città di Castello are said to come quite close.

 Other Tuber

 A less common truffle is "garlic truffle" (Tuber macrosporum).

 In the U.S. Pacific Northwest, several species of truffle are harvested both recreationally and commercially, most notably, Leucangium carthusianum, the Oregon black truffle; Tuber gibbosum, Oregon spring white truffle; and Tuber oregonense, Oregon winter white truffle.
 Kalapuya brunnea, the Oregon brown truffle, has also been commercially harvested and is of culinary note.
 The Oregon white truffle is increasingly harvested due to its high quality and also exported to other countries.
 Oregon celebrates its traditional truffle harvesting with a 'truffle festival', combined with culinary shows and wine tastings.

 The pecan truffle (Tuber lyonii) syn. texense is found in the Southern United States, usually associated with pecan trees.
 Chefs who have experimented with them agree "they are very good and have potential as a food commodity".
 Although pecan farmers used to find them along with pecans and discard them, considering them a nuisance, they now sell for about $160 a pound and have been used in some gourmet restaurants.